Daily Maintenance Checklist for Machines to Prevent Downtime in 2025

 Here are some daily tasks to include in this checklist:

-- Verify all safety guards are in place and functional: Confirm that safety guards are secure and not damaged.
+• Verify safety guards are in place and functional

-- Test emergency stop buttons and other safety features: Ensure that all emergency stops and safety interlocks are working correctly.
+• Test emergency stop buttons and safety interlocks

-- Inspect belts and chains for tension and wear: Adjust or replace as necessary.
+• Inspect belts and chains for tension and wear

 2. Hydraulic and Pneumatic Systems Checklist